Advance your product backlog refinement

 Here are the various ideas in more detail:

-In order for different teams to pick the most important items in the backlog, it helps if the different teams are all familiar with the most important items.
-That’s why LeSS (Large-Scale Scrum) suggests having a product backlog refinement event, “preferably done with multiple teams to increase shared learning and take advantage of coordination opportunities”.
-[2] An effective way of ensuring that knowledge of the product backlog items is spread across the teams is to refine items in mixed groups of people from different teams.
+In order for different teams to pick the most important items, it helps if the different teams are all familiar with the most important items.
+That’s why LeSS (Large-Scale Scrum) suggests having a Product Backlog refinement event, “preferably done with multiple teams to increase shared learning and take advantage of coordination opportunities”.
+[2] An effective way of ensuring that knowledge of the Product Backlog items is spread across the teams is to refine items in mixed groups of people from different teams.

 2. to be able to distribute the most important work among the different teams working on the product.